wethinkagile/bitfinex-qa/README.md

 *Smoke Test* to be launched with `npm test`.

-## Log
+## Version Log

+### 1.0.0
-* Write ReadMe [YES]
+* Created ReadMe
-* Float Int Distinguisher, -> consult with Chai Lib Community, postponed [NO]
+* Problem with Float/Int in Chai, test for String and Number Types instead for PoC
-* Test 2 more Endpoints from different REST API [YES]
+* Wrote more Endpoint tests against different REST API
-* Test Rate Limits success and fail -> ArtilleryIO failed to succeed with Finex' Auth Method [NO]
+* Rate Limit Tests failed since ArtilleryIO failed with Finex Auth Methods

-* Test 3 Websocket Endpoints [YES]
+### 1.1.0
-* Re-Architecture from Artillery to vanilla NodeJS [YES]
+* Re-Architecture from Artillery to vanilla NodeJS
+* Wrote the remaining Websocket and Rest Endpoints tests
-* Remove all hard-coded Secrets and URLs from Sources [YES]
+* Removed all hard-coded Secrets and URLs from Sources
-* Test-Run, Code Readability and README update [YES]
+* Set up ci/cd pipeline for automated testing.
+Code Readability and README Update
-* Test-Run and Quick File Format [YES]
-* ToDo: *socket-auth-success* test, consult with BitFinex/Node Community about minor issue in https://docs.bitfinex.com/v2/docs/ws-auth [OPEN]
+* Refactored for re-usable Config Parameters

+### 1.2.0
+* Added socket-get-orders.js for successful socket auth and play around with BFX library
+* Added *npm start* shorthand to execute all tests concurrently.

 ## License